-Enso allows Henkaku to stay permanently on the Vita even after shutting it down.
+Enso allows Henkaku to stay permanently on the PS Vita on firmware 3.60 even after shutting or restarting the PS Vita.
 This means the PS Vita will remain “hacked.”
 This guide install Enso for those who downgraded/upgraded their Vita to 3.60.

 Step 1: Turn on WiFi to install Henkaku.

 - Enable Wifi on the Vita and then go to the broswer.

 - If you get an error screen, press Ok

 - Wait for everything in the molecule screen to finish installing.